% of Equity/ FDI Cap

 iv.
 Indian brands should be owned and controlled by resident Indian citizens and/or companies which are owned and controlled by resident Indian citizens.

-(v) Sourcing norms will not be applicable up to three years from the commencement of the business i.e. opening of first store for entities undertaking single brand retail trading of products having ‘state-of-art’ and ‘cutting-edge’ technology and where local sourcing is not possible.
-Therefore, provisions of para 2(e) will be applicable.
+v.
+Sourcing norms will not be applicable up to three years from commencement of the business i.e. opening of the first store for entities undertaking single brand retail trading of products having 'state-of-art' and 'cutting-edge' technology and where local sourcing is not possible.

 (1) FDI policy for Single Brand Product Retail Trading in India is prescribed in the Clause 126.96.36.199 of the Consolidated FDI Policy Circular of 2016 (D/o IPP F. No. 5(1)/2016-FC-1 Dated the June 07, 2016) issued by Department of Industrial Policy & Promotion, Ministry of Commerce & Industry, Government of India.